Connections

 There are two stages to configuring connections.

-1. Create a connection.
-You must:
+Create a connection.
+You can either: